About the Programme

 - Developed regional devolution agreements, devolving powers to local areas

-During your time on the three year development programme, you will have two postings.
-You will spend 18 months in your first posting, establishing a detailed grounding in a particular area of policy.
-At the end, we’ll move you into a second 18-month posting.
-Depending upon the needs of the department and your preferences, you could further your knowledge in your first policy area, or work in a different area to broaden your experience.
+During your time on our three-year development programme, you’ll have two placements within the Department.
+You’ll spend 18 months in your first posting, establishing a detailed grounding in a particular area of policy.
+At the end of this first posting, we’ll move you into a second 18-month posting.
+Depending upon the needs of the department and your development needs, you could further your knowledge in your first policy area, or work in a different area to broaden your experience.

-Because of the key role of Treasury in government and the high profile work we do, our graduate programme offers the responsibility, the experience and the support you need to progress your career and make the most of your potential.
+Because of Treasury’s key role in government and the high profile work we do, our graduate programme offers opportunities to take on real-world responsibility – with the support and experience you need to make the most of your potential and progress your career.
 You’ll also benefit from regular mentoring conversations with your line manager, who’ll help you plan your career.

-It’s an approach that has borne fruit over the years – most of our senior leadership team today joined the Civil Service as graduates.
+It’s an approach that’s proved successful over the years.
+Most of our senior leadership team today joined the Civil Service as graduates.

 Diverse career paths

 HM Treasury’s work is diverse and so are the career paths of our Policy Advisers.
-Some develop a long-term career in the Treasury, many gain experience in the wider Civil Service to share knowledge and skills they have gained for the benefit of UK population, and some move to other public sector organisations.
-Many of those who spend time away from Treasury come back, to a warm welcome.
+After completing the Graduate Development Programme, most of our Policy Advisers choose to develop a long-term career in the Treasury.
+Others gain experience in the wider Civil Service to share the knowledge and skills they’ve gained for the benefit of the UK population, and some move to other public sector organisations.
+Many of those who spend time away from the Treasury come back, to a warm welcome.

-Clear analysis: the ability to think around a problem, identify the key issues and find solutions.
-You’ll need to be able to grasp ideas quickly, take complex information on board, and ruthlessly filter out the irrelevant or distracting.
+Clear analysis: The ability to think around a problem, identify the key issues and find solutions.
+You’ll need to be able to grasp ideas quickly, take complex information on board, and filter out any irrelevant or distracting information.

-Clear communication: the ability to communicate complex issues clearly and concisely, particularly in writing, is essential.
+Clear communication: It’s essential that you have the ability to communicate complex issues clearly and concisely, particularly in writing.

-Motivation: we need people who are excited about working on government policy that matters to the whole country.
+Motivation: We need people who are excited about working on government policy that matters to the whole country.
 And because our work is important and high profile, it attracts a high degree of scrutiny.
-So you’ll need to be able to hold your own and balance responsibility, even in the very early part of your career here.
+So, you’ll need to be able to hold your own and balance responsibility, even in the very early part of your career with us.

 The programme consists of a mixture of structured and on-the-job learning with support from your line manager and wider Treasury colleagues.
-It is designed to build your confidence and give you the knowledge, skills and behaviours you need to be effective as a Policy Adviser.
+It’s designed to build your confidence and give you the knowledge, skills and behaviours you need to be an expert professional Policy Adviser.

-You will gain a foundation in the core skills for policy making in HM Treasury and the wider Civil Service, including economics, fiscal policy and working with Ministers.
-You will develop the skills to become an effective policy adviser, from negotiating and influencing to creative problem-solving and communication.
+You’ll gain a foundation in the core skills for policy making in HM Treasury and the wider Civil Service, including economics, fiscal policy and working with Ministers.
+We’ll enable you to develop the skills to become an effective policy adviser, from negotiating and influencing to creative problem-solving and communication.

-Beyond the training available on the Graduate Development Programme, you are supported through the HM Treasury policy skills framework, relevant for staff at all grades who work in the policy profession.
+Beyond the training available on the Graduate Development Programme, you’ll be supported through the HM Treasury policy skills framework, relevant for staff at all grades who work in the policy profession.